gmdvdsp/fehdoku/README.md

 ![alt text](https://i.imgur.com/i0iK30f.png)

 You get the gist.
 You have 9 guesses to play each daily game.
-After, your score will be calculated based off how difficult each category was (the fewer options there were, the higher your score!):
+After, your score will be calculated based off how difficult each category was (the fewer possible correct answers there were, the higher your score!):

 ![alt text](https://i.imgur.com/QlwiN88.png)